An inflation gauge tracked by the Federal Reserve falls to its lowest point in 2 years

 The U.S. inflation gauge that was issued Friday, called the personal consumption expenditures price index, is separate from the government’s better-known consumer price index.
 The government reported earlier this month that the CPI rose 4% in May from 12 months earlier.

-Since inflation began surging after the pandemic recession, the PCE index has tended to show lower inflation than CPI.
-In part, that was because rents, which were among the biggest inflation drivers, carry twice the weight in the CPI that they do in the PCE.
-In addition, the PCE index seeks to account for changes in how people shop when inflation jumps — when, for example, consumers shift away from pricey national brands in favor of cheaper store brands.
+The Fed prefers the PCE index because it accounts for changes in how people shop when inflation jumps — when, for example, consumers shift away from pricey national brands in favor of cheaper store brands.
+And rents, which are among the biggest inflation drivers but many economists think aren't well-measured, carry about half the weight in the PCE than the CPI.

 Beginning with its first hike in March 2022, the Fed has lifted its benchmark interest rate to about 5.1%, its highest level in 16 years, before forgoing a hike at its most recent meeting earlier this month.